SAFF U-23 Championship

 The SAFF U-23 Championship is a biennial football championship for male footballers under the age of 23 and is organized by the South Asian Football Federation (SAFF).
-The championship will held for the first time in August 2026 in Bangladesh.The tournaments are held just before AFC U-23 Asian Cup qualification matches, keeping in mind about proper preparation for that.
+The championship will be held for the first time in August 2026 in Bangladesh.
+The tournaments are held just before AFC U-23 Asian Cup qualification matches, keeping in mind about proper preparation for that.

 History

 On 9 January 2025, the SAFF virtual meeting was held in Dhaka.
 At that meeting, the SAFF tournament committee decided that, the SAFF Under-23 Championship will be held around May 2026.
 It is hoped that through this competition, teams from the region will be able to prepare for the Youth Olympics and the U-23 Asian Cup.